 Make A Difference For Children In Your Community

 If you don’t have kids, a great way to spend Read Across America Day might be to volunteer to read at a children’s hospital or donate children’s books to a hospital.
-Many children spend weeks or even months at a time in a hospital fighting a life-threatening medical condition.
+Many children spend weeks or even months at a time in a hospital fighting a critical illness.
 You can make a huge difference in their lives by donating some of your time to read to them!

-Another way to bring joy to children with life-threatening medical conditions is to make a car donation to Wheels For Wishes benefiting Make-A-Wish.
+Another way to bring joy to children with critical illnesses is to make a car donation to Wheels For Wishes benefiting Make-A-Wish.
 We support many local chapters of Make-A-Wish with the proceeds from car donations.
 When you donate a car, truck, boat, RV, motorcycle or other vehicle, you can support your local chapter of Make-A-Wish, helping them to grant more wishes for children in your community who could use more hope, strength and joy during a difficult time in their lives.